 - 1. Begin exercising on the equipment. - 2.
-Grasp both touch-sensitive handlebars. - Note: The heart rate is read within ten seconds.
-During that time, the heart on the display flashes. - 3.
-Look at the HEART RATE display.
+Grasp both touch-sensitive handlebars.

+Note: The heart rate is read within ten seconds.
+During that time, the heart on the display flashes.
+You must maintain contact with both metal plates on each handlebar to ensure an accurate reading.

+- 3. Look at the HEART RATE display.
 After a few seconds, a number appears indicating your heart rate. - 4.
-If a number does not appear in the HEART RATE display, check the cable connection to make sure it is properly connected.
+If a number does not appear in the HEART RATE display, perform the following checks: - Verify that the cable connection is properly connected. - Repeat the test with a different person.
+Although the heart rate display is generally highly accurate, it may not work properly for a few individuals.